kiyoakii/Rsync-K/rsync-k.md

 # Intro

-Rsync-K is a project conducted during OSPP-2021 by USTCLUG.
-It is developed with wish to optimize I/O performance when regularly pulling from upstream with existed attr-tree built by Rsync-huai.
+Rsync-K is a project conducted by USTCLUG in OSPP-2021.
+Its development begins with a wish to optimize I/O performance on HDDs during regular pulling from upstream with the existing attr-tree built by Rsync-huai.

-The modification is mainly done with generator.
-Generator, a role and a process on the same host as receiver, generally has two things to do.
-First, it checks local basis files after receiver receives file list and fork it self to be a generator.
-Second, it cuts a file to chunks and computes checksums.
-To be more specific, the modification is done by changing generator's behavior during phase one.
+The modification changes generator, a role and a process on the same host as the receiver.
+The generator generally has two things to do.
+First, it checks local basis files after the receiver receives file lists and forks itself to be a generator.
+Second, it cuts a file into chunks and computes checksums.
+To be more specific, the modification changes the generator's behavior during phase one.

 # Implementation

-One option is added: seperate-attrs, followed by which is path of attr-tree, assumed to be somewhere in memory (tmpfs).
+One option is added: seperate-attrs, followed by which is path of attr-tree, assumed to be somewhere in fast storage like memory(tmpfs) or SSD.

 # Test